MicrosoftDocs/azure-media-services/media-services/latest/player-shaka-player-how-to.md

 Shaka Player is an open-source JavaScript library for adaptive media.
 It plays adaptive media formats (such as DASH and HLS) in a browser, without using plugins or Flash.
 Instead, the Shaka Player uses the open web standards Media Source Extensions and Encrypted Media Extensions.

-We recommend using [Mux.js](https://github.com/videojs/mux.js/) as, without it, the Shaka player would support HLS CMAF format, but not HLS TS.

-Its official documentation can be found at [Shaka player documentation](https://shaka-player-demo.appspot.com/docs/api/tutorial-welcome.html).
+Official documentation can be found at [Shaka player documentation](https://shaka-player-demo.appspot.com/docs/api/tutorial-welcome.html).

 ## Sample code